altarrok/fifa-tournament-draft/README.md

 Please ensure that the CSV is correctly formatted to prevent any upload errors.

+You may find players from platforms such as SoFIFA

 ## Available Scripts

 - `build`: Builds the application for production usage